nleeee0205/SQL/README.md

-# Noah Lee's SQL Porfolio
+# Noah Lee's Technology Porfolio

 Hello!
-Welcome to my SQL Portfolio!
-This repository showcases a collection of SQL projects and queries that demonstrate my skills and expertise in working with databases.
+Welcome to my Technology Portfolio!
+This repository showcases a collection of projects and queries that demonstrate my skills and expertise in working with databases and Information Technology.

 ## Contact Information